Andre-Pham/Information-Visualiser/README.md

 * **read_visrep_video.py** translates video feed of a VISREP image to a VISREP matrix.
 * **unit_tests.py** translates all image files inside the folder **EXAMPLES TO TRY** and outputs the result to the terminal.
 * **developer_build** contains a duplicate of the program, however produces output useful to the developer, such as a visual preview to what the computer "sees", and measurements made about the image that are printed to the terminal.
+* **Documentation** contains documentation for the project, providing insight into the purpose of many of the functions.
 * **EXAMPLES TO TRY** includes images that the user can try scanning to test out the program.
-* **resources** contains other non-python files that the program requires to operate, for functional and non-functional purpopses.
+* **resources** contains other non-python files that the program requires to operate, for functional and non-functional purposes.